kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 $ kubectl get pods --namespace=kube-system
 ```

-the kube-system namespaces comes included with kubernetes, and it stores kubernetes objects that kubernetes itself needs for it's own internal working.
-Here we see that we have a lot of pods, which explains where all those containers came from.
-Most commands, such as, create, delete, apply, have the namespace flag.
+Kubernetes is using this namespace to house objects that it itself needs for it's own internal working.
+Here we see that we have a lot of pods, which explains where all those containers came from earlier.

 You can also create your own namespaces and organise your objects into them.
 Here's a yaml file to create a namespace called dev1: